Alberton-Bloomfield

-Alberton-Bloomfield is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
+Alberton-Bloomfield (District 26) is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
 The district was contested for the first time in the 2019 Prince Edward Island general election.
 It was created largely from the previous riding Alberton-Roseville, with relatively small adjustments to the former's boundaries.

 Members

-The riding has elected the following Members of the Legislative Assembly:
+The riding has elected the following members of the Legislative Assembly: